 Situational stress is difficult to manage as it is often automatic and Amygdala driven, causing a “fight or flight” response.
 Developing your emotional intelligence is a great way to reduce the likelihood of this type of stress taking control of you in difficult situations.

-As you become more emotionally intelligent, you may learn to recognize your symptoms of stress, which can help you spot when a situation may become stressful for you.
+As you become more emotionally intelligent, you may learn to recognize your symptoms of stress.
+You may also learn to spot in advance the types of situation which may become stressful for you.
 By being able to spot these situations, you will know when you need to take mitigating action.

 Of course, you’ll also need to have mitigating actions to take.
 There are lots of things that individuals can do in these situations to help them through.
 Examples include asking for a break, building an exit strategy into a difficult situation, pre-committing yourself to be somewhere else so you have an excuse to leave, seeking to control the physical environment your events occur in (e.g. choose your room and attendees) or even the classic responses of “counting to 10” or “sleeping on it” before you made a decision.

 From a leadership perspective, it’s particularly important to help your team members with situational stress.
-When individuals experience this type of stress they may make bad decisions, fail to act or even respond unprofessionally, damage important relationships.
+When individuals experience this type of stress they may make bad decisions, fail to act or even respond unprofessionally.
+This can all damage important relationships.

 As a leader it’s possible to help prevent these situations by having effective and open coaching conversations with your team members on a regular basis.
 In these coaching session you can help develop your team members’ emotional intelligence.
 You can also help them explore upcoming and potentially stressful situations with a view to having them individual visualize their responses to different eventualities and prepare appropriate contingency plans.
 This approach not only helps you develop your team, it also helps you maintain a clear handle on the challenges your team are facing are.